southside-chillers/southside.chillers.online/southside/content/chapters/law-and-order-special-dictums-unit.md

 From beside her, Hermione shakes her head.

-“I require magic to live,” says Magic.
+“I require magic to live,” says Magick.

 King Slee clears his throat.

 “This way that you felt you could bring peace,” he says.
 “Why was it necessary to murder Bryn to accomplish it?”

-Magic takes a long inhale, as if summoning all of her energy.
+Magick takes a long inhale, as if summoning all of her energy.

 “I did not mean to kill the scholar.
 I am sorry.
 His book helped me to understand… to rid this world of evil we must first rid this world of those who commit evil…” She closes her eyes.
 “There is an item I seek.
 A powerful relic of the ancient world.
 With it I would erase them, dragonkind, from existence.”

 Kandir perks up noticeably.
-He peers closer at Magic as she continues.
+He peers closer at Magick as she continues.

 “All the texts point me to the ancient island, the place it was last seen… and I sought these people, these friends to help me so that we could bring peace together, but they were angry at me, and I… now I have no more faith in my destiny.
 Or in the possibility of peace.”